tschm/demopaper/README.md

 If the `REPO_TAG` environment variable is not set, no tag will be displayed in the document header.

+Additionally, if a file named `header_text.txt` exists in the paper directory, its contents will be included in the header.
+This allows you to add custom text to the header without modifying the LaTeX code.

 ### **🔍 Click on the header of your README.md file**

 The header links to your compiled document.